department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/home-buying-process.md

 ---
 <div class="va-introtext">

-Learn about the process of buying a home with a VA-backed loan.
-You'll get your loan through a private lender, like a bank or mortgage company.
-We'll guarantee part of the loan against loss, which will allow your lender to give you better loan terms.
+Get step-by-step instructions for buying a home with a VA-backed loan.

 </div>

 ## What kind of VA-backed loan will I need to buy a home?

 You'll need a VA-backed purchase loan.
-This loan offers many benefits, including the option to buy your home without needing a down payment. <br>
+You'll go through a private lender, like a bank or mortgage company, to get this loan.
+We'll guarantee part of the loan against loss, which will allow your lender to give you better loan terms, like the option to pay no down payment. <br>
 [Learn more about the VA-backed purchase loan](/housing-assistance/home-loans/loan-types/purchase-loan/)

 ## How can I buy a home with a VA-backed purchase loan?

 Buying a home is a complex process, and getting a VA-backed purchase loan is only one piece of the puzzle.
-Stay on track by following the steps below.
+Remember Stay on track by following the steps below.

 ### Steps to starting the process and finding a home